Agroecology in Latin America: History

 In Latin America specifically, agroecology spread more widely during the period of structural adjustment policies in the 1970s.
 In this time, many Latin American countries took up loans from the International Monetary Fund with strict conditions of trade liberalization that allowed large transnational corporations to grab large swaths of land and out-compete local markets.
 While many small farmers were negatively impacted, many others have joined to form cooperatives, social movements, or global organizations.

+Since the 1970s, agroecology has been deeply entwined with Latin America's social movements, which have often framed agroecology as a form of resistance against neoliberal agricultural policies.
+These movements have fostered a uniquely Latin American form of agroecology, marked by its grassroots nature and emphasis on food sovereignty.
+This version of agroecology challenged the prevailing industrial agricultural model by promoting practices that are ecologically sustainable, socially just, and integrate indigenous knowledge systems.
+Latin American agroecology differs from other regional approaches in its focus on decolonization, anti-patriarchal values, and autonomy for farmers and indigenous groups.
+Some key features of Latin American Agroecology are: emphasizes critical engagement with political and social issues; integrates local and indigenous knowledge systems; promotes a dialogue of knowledge ("diálogo de saberes"); and, is closely associated with social movements and resistance against neoliberal agricultural policies.

 Benefits

 Traditional farming systems of Latin America were forged from a need to subsist on limited means.
 These techniques were developed from centuries of cultural and biological evolution by combining experiences and methods of other peasant farmers using locally available resources.
 Due to its origins Latin American, agroecology represents a low impact form of agriculture.
 Modern agriculture had become a process of "artificialization of nature" producing a monoculture of a very few crop species.
 Agroecology contrasts industrial agriculture in its use of polyculture, lack of synthetic fertilizers, minimal machinery and incorporation of successional stages.
 Agroecology attempts to benefit both people and the environment by maximizing crop yield, but also preserving the natural environment.
 It is often practiced by forming agroecosystems which are communities of plants and animals interacting with their physical and chemical environment that have been planted and harvested by people.